 The Alaska Native Cultural Identity and School Success Survey (ANCIS)

 This is an online survey given to Alaska Native Students to help the district understand the impact of the U.S. Department of Education funded cultural enrichment programs.
-The survey results will be used by the ASD’s Title VII Indian Education program to support a positive cultural identity for Alaska Native Students and increase success in school.
+The survey results will be used by the ASD’s Title VI Indian Education program to support a positive cultural identity for Alaska Native Students and increase success in school.
 After the results are analyzed reports are provided to the director of ASD’s Indian Education program and used in annual reports to the U.S. Department of Education to track success of the ASD program that if funds.
 Results for individual students are never reported.
+You can view the ANCIS survey here: Project KiL survey

 Under Alaska law, AS 14.03.110, and School Board policy: